 The Wismer Professor serves as an intellectual leader, modeling academic excellence through a scholarly agenda that is focused on issues of structural inequality and rooted in our commitment to education for justice in the Jesuit and Catholic tradition.
 This two-year professorship supports academic scholarship in the fields of gender and sexuality and its intersections with race and class.
-As the Wismer Professor, Dean Spade will collaborate extensively with the Office of Diversity and Inclusion to pool talent and resources, co-sponsor university-led programs and events, and support inclusive excellence priorities such as LIFT SU.
+As the Wismer Professor, Dr. Suh will collaborate extensively with the Office of Diversity and Inclusion to pool talent and resources, co-sponsor university-led programs and events, and support inclusive excellence priorities such as LIFT SU.

 The Patricia Wismer Professorship for Gender and Diversity Studies is a two-year fellowship offered through the Office of Diversity and Inclusion (ODI) and the Provost’s Office.
 The award supports academic scholarship in the fields of gender and sexuality and its intersections with race and class.
 It enables the Professor to pursue activities that enhance their development as scholars, teachers, and campus leaders, enables their advancement within the Seattle University system, and promotes diversity within the SU community.

 The Wismer Professor serves the University as an intellectual leader, modeling academic excellence through a scholarly agenda that is focused on issues of structural inequality, in keeping with our commitment to education for justice in the Jesuit and Catholic tradition.
 The Wismer Professor aligns with two University areas as follows:

 Award Components (per year):